 EFL - ESL activities and games for teaching the passive voice

 An ESL lesson plan containing activities, games and resources for teaching the passive voice to intermediate level ESL students.
-If you're an Android user, try this lesson out on the TEFL Handbook app.
+If you're an iOS or Android user, try this lesson out on the TEFL Handbook app.
 It gives you offline access to all of our materials, perfect for quick reference in the classroom.

 The sample board below illustrates one to introduce the passive voice.
 Start off by transforming the example active statement into its passive equivalent, eliciting as much as possible.
 After that, elicit some variations of that statement in different tenses.
 Finally, step through and explain the functional uses of the passive voice.

 ESL classroom activities for the passive voice

 The old switcheroo

 In this ESL writing activity, students will work individually to make passive statements from the following active sentences:

 1. Thousands of people watched the match on television.